plioi/plioi.github.io/_posts/2013-05-05-just-is-a-four-letter-word.markdown

 ## The Easy Part

-The <a href="https://github.com/plioi/fixie/commit/16f079b08131026e75d5ae5075dfbf5ec7e1df1b">primary commit for this feature</a> is exactly what I expected.
+The [primary commit for this feature](https://github.com/plioi/fixie/commit/16f079b08131026e75d5ae5075dfbf5ec7e1df1b) is exactly what I expected.
 My acceptance test for this feature involved a sample fixture that implemented IDisposable along with two tests, one that passes and one that fails.
 My real test fixture would run that sample test fixture, inspecting the results.
 This pattern of having a real fixture wrap a private sample fixture allows me to have sample fixtures with failing tests.
 Only failures in the outer real fixture cause my build to fail:

 {% gist 5521216 %}